aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 ## Function `vote_transanction`

-Generic function that can be used to either approve or reject a multisig transaction Retained for backward compatibility: the function with the typographical error in its name will continue to be an accessible entry point.
+Generic function that can be used to either approve or reject a multisig transaction<br/> Retained for backward compatibility: the function with the typographical error in its name<br/> will continue to be an accessible entry point.

 <pre><code>public entry fun vote_transanction(owner: &amp;signer, multisig_account: address, sequence_number: u64, approved: bool)<br/></code></pre>